Asking Clarification Questions to Handle Ambiguity in Open-Domain QA

 In Equation~\ref{eq:prec} and ~\ref{eq:rec}, similarity scores between prediction and reference are calculated by dividing the length of the longest common subsequence by the length of the predicted option and reference option, respectively.

-To allow for a one-to-one correspondence between predicted options and reference options in the CQ generation, we adopt the Hungarian algorithm \cite{Kuhn1955TheHM}.
-The Hungarian algorithm is a method for assigning tasks to workers in a one-to-one manner in a way that minimizes the cost.
-To match each predicted option to a corresponding reference option, the Hungarian algorithm is applied and optimal correspondence mapping function $f_{i}$ for \textit{i}-th option is obtained.
+To match each predicted option to a corresponding reference option, the Hungarian algorithm~\cite{Kuhn1955TheHM}\footnote{The Hungarian algorithm, used for assigning tasks to workers in a one-to-one manner with the objective of minimizing the cost, is adapted in our study to maximize the cost by altering the setting.} is applied, and optimal correspondence mapping function $f_{i}$ for \textit{i}-th option is obtained.